-Today’s recipe, or at least the original version, is from Jeanne Jones.
+Today’s Raspberry Streusel Bars recipe, or at least the original version, is from Jeanne Jones.
 I got it from my friend Shirley who made it a few days ago for a healthy living group.
-Their last topic was “Food” and for an activity, they all brought in lightened dessert recipes.
-The raspberry bars were Shirley’s contribution and they were a hit.
+Their topic was “Food” and for an activity they all brought in lightened dessert recipes.
+The raspberry bars were Shirley’s contribution.

 Shirley adjusted Jeanne’s recipe slightly – a bit more butter, a bit less white chips.
 All adjustments are reflected in the nutrition count, which I got from Mastercook.
 Even with the extra butter, the fat still comes in around 34%.
 Not bad for something so delicious.

-In large bowl (or food processor) combine oats, flour, brown sugar, baking powder and salt.
+- In large bowl (or food processor) combine oats, flour, brown sugar, baking powder and salt.
 Combine butter and water; add to flour mixture.
 Mix until crumbly.
-Reserve 1 cup of this mixture.
+Reserve 1 cup of this mixture and combine it with the cooled, toasted almonds.
 Press remaining mixture into bottom of prepared pan and bake for 10 minutes.

-Spread the raspberry fruit evenly over baked crust to 1/4 inch of edges.
+- Spread the raspberry preserves evenly over baked crust to 1/4 inch of edges.

-Chop the toasted, cooled almonds and mix them with the reserved 1 cup of crumbs and the white chips.
-Sprinkle over the fruit spread.
-Return to oven and bake for 30 more minutes.
+- Sprinkle the streusel mixture and the white chips over the fruit spread.
+Return to oven and bake for 25-30 more minutes.
 Let bars cool before cutting into squares.

 Per Serving (excluding unknown items): 221 Calories; 8g Fat (33.6% calories from fat); 3g Protein; 34g Carbohydrate; 1g Dietary Fiber; 13mg Cholesterol; 128mg Sodium.
 Exchanges: 1 Grain(Starch); 0 Lean Meat; 1/2 Fruit; 1 1/2 Fat; 1/2 Other Carbohydrates.